-Maryland's Rape Crisis and Recovery Centers provide survivors with confidential services like crisis intervention, counseling, and victim accompaniment to hospitals, police interviews & court.
-Services are provided to adult, adolescent, and child survivors, as well as their families, partners, and loved ones.
+Maryland's Rape Crisis and Recovery Centers provide survivors with confidential services like crisis intervention and counseling.
+They also offer victim accompaniment to hospitals, police interviews, and court.
+Services are provided to adult, adolescent, and child survivors, as well as to their families, partners, and loved ones.

 Survivors have the right to be treated with dignity, respect and sensitivity during the criminal justice process.
 The Sexual Assault Legal Institute helps protect those rights by providing comprehensive legal services to survivors of sexual violence statewide.

 After a sexual assault, it's important to consider getting medical attention.
 Seeking treatment at one of the several hospitals throughout Maryland that have a SAFE program will give you access to a free medical forensic exam by personnel specially trained to treat survivors of sexual assault.
 The exam will address medical issues such as injuries, STI and pregnancy prevention, and the collection of potential DNA evidence.
 In order to collect potentional evidence, the healthcare professional will complete a sexual assault evidence kit (or 'rape kit').
 This process will be completed even if you choose to not report the crime to law enforcement at the time of your exam.

 Sexual assault survivors, survivors of reproductive coercion, women, and all pregnant people deserve access to abortion care.
 Abortion is still legal in Maryland.